theforeman/foreman-packaging/README.md

 SELinux
 =======
-An SELinux module for the targeted policy is stored under `rpms/selinux`.

-PRs should be made to `master`.
+The SELinux module has moved to [foreman-selinux](https://github.com/theforeman/foreman-selinux/).